timpanogos/eveonline-third-party-documentation/docs/sso/implicitflow.md

 ## Client Side Applications

 In most situations, Client side applications will want use the Implicit Flow.
- The primary reason this is prefered for client side applications is that it avoids exposing the client secret.
+ The primary reason this is preferred for client side applications is that it avoids exposing the client secret.
 It also has the added benefit of reducing the number of steps required to get a usable token.